PySimpleGUI/PySimpleGUI/docs/cookbook.md

 In some cirsumstances when a window is closed with an X, both of the return values from `window.read()` will be `None`.
 This is why it's important to check for `event is None` before attempting to access anything in the `values` variable.

-## Pattern 2 B - Persistent window (multiple reads using an event loop + updates data in window)
+## Recipe - Pattern 2 B - Persistent window (multiple reads using an event loop + updates data in window)

 ![image](https://user-images.githubusercontent.com/46163555/68633697-df9c0f00-04c0-11ea-9fb3-121a72a87a59.png)